Zhengjun-Du/LC-CRF-SLAM/README.md

 We test our algorithm on two dynamic dataset: [TUM RGB-D dynamic dataset](https://vision.in.tum.de/data/datasets) and [BONN RGB-D dynamic dataset](http://www.ipb.uni-bonn.de/data/rgbd-dynamic-dataset/).

 ## Usage
-./rgbd_tum path_to_sequence path_to_association path_to_settings
+>./rgbd_tum path_to_sequence path_to_association path_to_settings

-more detail see the rgbd_tum.cc
+more detail see the file: rgbd_tum.cc

 ## Evaluate
 The tools of ate/rpe evaluation locate in /Examples/RGB-D
+usage:
-usage: python evaluate_ate/evaluate_rpe.py groundtruth.txt trajectory.txt --verbose
+> python evaluate_ate/evaluate_rpe.py groundtruth.txt trajectory.txt --verbose

 ## Notes
 If the frame viewers are frozen, close it, it will be reactived.